 - A. Characteristics.
 [No change.]

 - B. Accessory Uses.
-Accessory uses commonly found are recreational facilities, parking of autos for the occupants and staff, and parking of vehicles for the facility, and food membership distribution.
+Accessory uses commonly found are recreational facilities, parking of autos for the occupants and staff, and parking of vehicles for the facility.
+Food membership distribution is an accessory use that is subject to additional regulations.

 - C. Examples.
 [No change.]

 - D. Exceptions.
 [No change.]